 Ventilation

 When an indoor space isn’t properly ventilated, contaminants like allergens, VOCs and odors become trapped and accumulate.
 As a result, indoor air can be more polluted than outdoor air, even in large, industrial cities.
-Lack of airflow not only increases indoor pollution levels but also encourages mold and bacteria growth.
+Lack of airflow increases indoor pollution levels and encourages mold and bacteria growth.

 Making a Room Smell Fresh